What Are The Symptoms of Dehydration?

 Can a Dehumidifier Make You Dehydrated?

-To put you in a better perspective, people that stay in places like Arizona or Nevada will experience a very low humidity level below 20%.
-Even then, there is no one suffering from dehydration to death during their sleep.
-No dehumidifier in the market can cause the humidity level to drop to that level.
+To give you a better perspective, people in Arizona or Nevada experience a very low relative humidity level below 20%.
+Even then, no one suffers from dehydration to death during their sleep.
+While extremely low humidity can cause dehydration, a dehumidifier simply does not have the capacity to do so.

 What is Dehydration?

 Dehydration is a condition where your body fluid does not have sufficient water or fluid to function normally.
 In other words, water intake is less than water outtake.
-This happens when you are losing out water through sweat from the heat, physical activity, diet, and medication.
-Sickness that leads to fever, vomiting, diarrhea also accounts for the huge water loss.
-With the rise in blood sodium levels and deficiency of electrolytes and carbohydrates, if you don't replace the lost fluids, you will get severe dehydration.
+This happens when you are losing water through sweat from the heat, physical activity, diet, and medication.
+A sickness that leads to fever, vomiting, diarrhea also accounts for the huge water loss.
+With the rise in blood sodium level and deficiency of electrolytes plus carbohydrates, if you don't replace the lost fluids, you will suffer from severe dehydration.
 A clear sign if one is experiencing weaknesses both physically and mentally.

 How Much Electricity Does a Dehumidifier Use?

-Dehumidifiers are expensive to run.
+Dehumidifiers are NOT expensive to run.
 On average, a 70-pint dehumidifier running more than 8 hours per day will cost you $10 a month.
-If you are planning to run a dehumidifier on a daily basis, make sure to choose the right capacity capable of covering the entire room.
-If you pick a less capable unit i.e. 30-pints, it will take a longer period of time to dehumidify a larger room.
-This can significantly drive up electricity costs.
+If you are planning to run a dehumidifier on a daily basis, make sure to choose the right dehumidification capacity that can cover the entire room.
+If you pick a less capable unit i.e. 30-pints, it will take a longer time to dehumidify a larger room and can significantly drive up electricity costs.
 Also, do consider the many Energy Star Rated models in the market that are more energy-efficient.
-Learn more about dehumidifier power consumption here.
+You can learn more about dehumidifier power consumption ratings here.